 Australian Shepherds are still commonly found on ranches and farms across North America herding cattle and sheep.
 Thanks to their intelligence, they are also commonly used as rodeo or circus performers, therapy dogs, service dogs, drug detectors, and search and rescue dogs.

 For owners who don’t care to work their Australian Shepherd, these fun-loving dogs thrive in dog sports like agility, obedience, and flyball.
+They are popular dogs that are often mixed with other breeds to create different types of designer dogs.

 The Labrador Retriever has been the most popular dog in the United States for nearly three decades.
 These friendly and intelligent dogs were bred in Newfoundland to help fishermen retrieve fish that fell out of nets and hunters retrieve ducks.